 Before you start the pump, take some photos and videos of the murky water.
 Then, turn on the pump and let the filter do its work.

-Keep an eye on things to make sure everything is running fine and take photos every half hour or so, or whenever you start noticing an improvement.
+Take photos every half hour or so, or whenever you start noticing an improvement.

 The quilt batting will gradually turn green/brown as it collects up the gunk from the pond water.